 Deck Footing Concrete Volume Calculator

-This calculator estimates how much concrete you need for cylindrical deck footings before you buy bags or call a ready-mix supplier.
-A deck footing usually begins as a round hole, so the math is a cylinder-volume problem: you need the diameter of the hole, the depth of the hole, and the number of identical footings.
-From those three inputs, the tool calculates the concrete needed for one footing and the total amount for the whole project.
+This calculator estimates the concrete needed for round deck footings before you order bags or schedule a ready-mix delivery.
+A deck footing starts as a circular hole, so the estimate comes down to cylinder volume: diameter, depth, and how many identical holes you plan to fill.
+Once you enter those numbers, the tool calculates the concrete for one footing and the total amount for the job.

-This page is focused on planning concrete quantity, not structural design.
-It assumes each footing is a straight-sided cylinder with consistent diameter from top to bottom.
-If your actual holes bell out, slump wider in loose soil, or include a larger base, the real amount of concrete will be higher than the clean cylinder estimate shown here.
-Even so, the cylinder model is the right starting point for most common deck footing layouts and gives a practical baseline for purchasing materials.
+This page is built for concrete quantity planning, not structural design.
+It assumes each deck footing is a straight-sided cylinder with the same diameter from top to bottom.
+If the hole bells out, sloughs wider in soft soil, or includes a larger base, the actual concrete demand will be higher than the clean cylinder estimate shown here.
+Even so, the cylinder model is the right starting point for most deck layouts and gives a practical baseline for buying material.

-Start with your planned footing size, not just a rough guess.
-Measure the hole diameter in inches, then measure the depth in inches from finished grade to the bottom of the excavation.
-If you already know your local frost requirement or the depth called for on your plan set, use that number.
-Finally, count how many footings of the same size you intend to pour.
-When you run the calculation, the tool converts those dimensions into concrete volume and then into practical purchasing units.
+Start with the footing size you actually expect to dig, not just a rough guess.
+Measure the hole diameter in inches, measure the depth in inches from finished grade to the bottom of the excavation, and use the depth your plan or local frost requirement calls for if you already know it.
+Finally, count how many footings of the same size you plan to pour.
+When you run the calculation, the tool turns those dimensions into concrete volume and purchasing units.

 The result area reports four figures that are useful for different decisions.
 The per-footing volume tells you how much concrete one hole consumes.
 The total cubic feet figure is handy when you are comparing yields from premix bags.
 The cubic yards figure is the unit suppliers use for ready-mix.
 The estimated bag count translates the total into an approximate number of 80 lb bags using a common yield assumption of about 0.6 cubic feet per bag.
 If your project has several different footing sizes, run the calculator once for each group and add the totals together.